AlexMC1997/Simple-RT/README.md

 Where width and height specify the dimensions of the output image, and samples specifies the number of samples to be taken per pixel.

 # Showcase
 Example render.
-Several spheres with different material properties are illuminated by a volumetric light.
+Several spheres with different material properties are illuminated by multiple, colored volumetric lights.
 Depth of field, diffuse reflection, glossy reflection and color bleed are all shown.
 Rendered at 1080p with 9600 samples per pixel.
 ![image](trace.png)